martinluedtke/AffChab2/README.md

 Sage code for the paper "Affine Chabauty II" by M. Leonhardt and M. Lüdtke.

 The file `SupEllInt.sage` defines a class for curves of the form $y^3 = x^3 + ax^2 + x$ and a function `coleman_integrals_on_basis` to compute Coleman integrals of the logarithmic differentials $dx/y^2$, $x dx/y^2$, $dx/y$.
 The file `ExSupEll.sage` contains the Affine Chabauty computations for the $\mathbb{Z}[1/487]$-points on the curve with parameter $a = 1$.
 It determines an annihilating log differential and verifies its vanishing on the point $(216/487, 438/487)$, providing the computations for Example 5.3 of [LL26].
-The file `ExHyp.sage` computes the Chabauty locus for the integrals points on the hyperelliptic curve
+The file `ExHyp.sage` computes the Chabauty locus for the integral points on the hyperelliptic curve
 $$ y^2 = x^6 + 2*x^5 - 7*x^4 - 18*x^3 + 2*x^2 + 20*x + 9, $$
 showing [LL26], Theorem 5.2.